Vertica

 vbr_copy_cluster

-1. Migration planning
+1. ## Migration Planning

-2. Create target cluster
+2. ## Create target cluster

-Data Analytics > Vertica(DBaaS) > Create Vertica
+Data Analytics > Vertica(DBaaS) > Vertica Creation

-3. Create a database with the same name as the source database in the target database
+3. ## Create a database with the same name as the Source Database in the Target Database

-Create a database with the same name as the source database in the target database
+Create a database with the same name as the Source Database in the Target Database.

 [Target DB]